FabrizioRomanoGenovese/Authentica/README.md

 ## Usage
 This is your standard Foundry project.
 Refer to [Foundry Github Page](https://github.com/foundry-rs/foundry) for more info.

 The way `Authentica` should be used is by deploying it as a separate contract.
-An example of this is provided in the `src/examples/` folder: We deploy an NFT ERC1155 contract first, and then we deploy a contract inheriting from Authentica pointing to it.
+An example of this is provided in the `src/examples/` folder: We deploy a NFT ERC1155 contract first, and then we deploy a contract inheriting from Authentica pointing to it.

 ## Risks
 - If collector deploys `secret` before `commitment` there's nothing we can do to avoid mempool sniping.